Sunday, March 30, 2025

 -After Phylloxera most vineyards in Anjou were replanted on the Anjou Noir side or left bank (gentle slopes) of the Layon, with shortages of labor from WWII many classic chenin blanc areas were replanted with cabernet franc and cabernet sauvignon along with a few other red varieties and less care was taken in soil health and general care of the vineyards.
 More focus went into high volume, easy to work vineyards.
 The result was an awkward period for Anjou and the lack of high quality grapes created a catalyst for rose' production.

--Rose d'Anjou and Cabernet d'Anjou became the budget roses of France and was embraced as a quaffable day drinker that it continues in reputation today.
+-Rose d'Anjou and Cabernet d'Anjou became the budget roses of France and were embraced as a quaffable day drinker that it continues in reputation today.
 The high acid red grapes of Anjou led to a style of rose that contained some residual sugar to balance its tartness with sweetness.
 This has become the flagship rose of Anjou.

 -Along with increased rose production, sparkling wine from chenin blanc became another marketable offering but the reputation of Anjou still struggled to gain the reputation it once held.